Glucoside: Benzene derivatives

 There are a number of glucosides found in natural phenols and polyphenols, as, for example, in the flavonoids chemical family.
 Arbutin, which occurs in bearberry along with methyl arbutin, hydrolyses to hydroquinone and glucose.
 Pharmacologically it acts as a urinary antiseptic and diuretic; Salicin, also termed Saligenin and glucose occurs in the willow.
 The enzymes ptyalin and emulsin convert it into glucose and saligenin, ortho-oxybenzylalcohol.
 Oxidation gives the aldehyde helicin.

-Styrolene derivatives
+Styrene derivatives

-This group contains a benzene and also an ethylene group, being derived from styrolene.
-Coniferin, C16H22O8, occurs in the cambium of conifer wood.
-Emulsin converts it into glucose and coniferyl alcohol, while oxidation gives glycovanillin, which yields with emulsin, glucose and vanillin.
+This group contains a benzene and also an ethylene group, being derived from styrene.
+Coniferin (C16H22O8) occurs in the cambium of conifer wood.
+Emulsin converts it into glucose and coniferyl alcohol.
+Oxidation of coniferin gives glucovanillin, which yields upon treatment with emulsin glucose and vanillin.
 Syringin, which occurs in the bark of Syringa vulgaris, is a methoxyconiferin.
-Phloridzus occurs in the root-bark of various fruit trees; it hydrolyses to glucose and phloretin, which is the phloroglucin ester of paraoxyhydratropic acid.
-It is related to the pentosides naringin, C27H32O14, which hydrolyses to rhamnose and naringenin, the phioroglucin ester of para-oxycinnamic acid, and hesperidin, which hydrolyses to rhamnose and hesperetin, the phloroglucin ester of meta-oxy-para-methoxycinnamic acid or isoferulic acid, C10H10O4.
+Phloridzin occurs in the root-bark of various fruit trees; it hydrolyses to glucose and phloretin, which is the phloroglucin ester of paraoxyhydratropic acid.
+It is related to the pentosides naringin (C27H32O14), which hydrolyzes to rhamnose and naringenin, the phloroglucin ester of p-coumaric acid, and hesperidin, which hydrolyzes to rhamnose and hesperetin, the phloroglucin ester of isoferulic acid (C10H10O4).